danshumaan/functional_homotopy/README.md

 In this example, we successfully jailbreak all checkpoints.

+We detail the components of the saved file:

 1. `completions`: is a list with the completions to adversarial inputs, obtained at the end of every jailbreaking attempt for a checkpoint.
 2. `tasks`: is a list of harmful instructions obtained from AdvBench and HarmBench.
 3. `goals`: is a list of affirmative responses (*"Sure, here is..."*)